David Ellenson

-David Ellenson is an American rabbi and academic who is known as a leader of the Reform movement in Judaism.
-Ellenson is currently director of the Schusterman Center for Israel Studies and visiting professor of Near Eastern and Judaic studies at Brandeis University and interim president of the Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
-He previously served as president of HUC-JIR from 2001 to December 31, 2013, and is now chancellor emeritus of that college.
-Ellenson is currently serving as interim president following the death of his successor, Aaron D. Panken.
+David Ellenson (June 25, 1947 – December 7, 2023) was an American rabbi and academic who was known as a leader of the Reform movement in Judaism.
+Ellenson was director of the Schusterman Center for Israel Studies and visiting professor of Near Eastern and Judaic studies at Brandeis University and previously president of the Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
+He previously served as president of HUC-JIR from 2001 to December 31, 2013, and was later chancellor emeritus of that college until his death.
+Ellenson had served as interim president following the death of his successor, Aaron D. Panken until the inauguration of Andrew Rehfeld, the 10th and current President.

 Early life and education

-Ellenson was born in 1947 in Brookline, Massachusetts, and grew up in an Orthodox Jewish family in Newport News, Virginia.
+Ellenson was born on June 25, 1947, in Brookline, Massachusetts, and grew up in an Orthodox Jewish family in Newport News, Virginia.
 He was president of the student body at Newport News High School in 1964–65.

 Ellenson graduated from the College of William and Mary with a B.A. in 1969.
-In 1972, he earned an M.A. in religious studies from the University of Virginia.
-He was then ordained at HUC-JIR in 1977 and received his Ph.D from Columbia University in 1981.
+In 1972, he earned a M.A. in religious studies from the University of Virginia.
+He was then ordained at HUC-JIR in 1977 and received his Ph.D. from Columbia University in 1981.